TheRealKasumi/NikoLight/documentation/build.md

 ## Assemble the LEDs

 First of all you should make sure to have the correct number of cases and LEDs.
-Also it's recommended that you have a exact plan where you want to place the LEDs, how many of them and what the wire lengths are.
+Also it's recommended that you have an exact plan where you want to place the LEDs, how many of them and what the wire lengths are.
 It will save a lot of trouble to do a good planing beforehand.

 Building the "light injectors" is pretty straightforward.